amitsaxena098/TSPTLBO/README.md

 `./tlbo input.tsp NO_OF_ITERATIONS_OF_DTLBO`

-Please change the CITIES #define in tlbo.cu befor compilation.
+Please change the CITIES #define in tlbo.cu before compilation.